 Losing a loved one is never easy, losing a loved one at the hands of someone’s negligence can be devastating.
 If you have lost a loved one, learn more about your options and wrongful death law on our page.
 Our firm is ready to fight for you and your family!

 Injured on the job?
 You may be eligible to recover workers’ compensation!
 If you have a case contact us today, our firm is experienced in representing workers’ and fighting for the compensation they deserve, so they can focus on recovering.

 These types of accidents can result in harm ranging from broken bones, lacerations and crush injuries to catastrophic burn injuries, head and brain injuries and spinal cord injuries.
 In many cases, these injuries require significant medical attention and can impact the remainder of a person’s life!

-The Statute of Limitations for Personal Injury in Nebraska
+The Statute of Limitations for Personal Injury Claims in Nebraska

-If you've been injured in an accident in Nebraska, you must file a personal injury lawsuit within the appropriate time frame or your case may not be heard.
-The legal term for this is the statute of limitations.
+If you've been injured in an accident in Nebraska, you must file an injury claim within the appropriate time frame or your case may not be heard.
 The statute of limitations for general personal injury claims is four years.
 However, Nebraska has different time limits for specific types of personal injury cases.
 Here is a breakdown of some of the most common case types:

 - Motor vehicle accidents - 4 years

 - Wrongful death - 2 years